Mutation of Property

 Example portals:

-• Karnataka Bhoomi Portal – Land record services including mutation.
+• Karnataka Bhoomi Portal provides land record services such as mutation.

-• Tamil Nadu e-Services – Property-related services including online mutation.
+• Tamil Nadu e-Services – Real estate services, such as online mutation.

 Online application steps:

-1. Register on the state’s land record portal.
+1. Register on the land record portal of the state.

 3. Upload required documents.